Skip to content

 Terminal window

-# List knowledge bases
+List all knowledge bases.

 fluxbase kb list